 Hybrid cloud is a way that companies can make the most of the budget for their IT portfolio and expedite innovation through their apps.
 DevOps is able to program and deploy an app, add on instruction, or microservice in a setting that’s built for scaling, notes Krause.
 “Continuous innovation means being able to access data and analytics to extract deeper insights more quickly than ever before,” he says, “allowing businesses to get closer to their customers and make smarter decisions in real-time.”

 Selecting the cloud model that’s right for a business will differ.
 This decision isn’t just technological but also involves support, cost, and the company’s goals.
 Many businesses have realized that the answer for them lies somewhere in the middle: hybrid.

 Are you setting up a hybrid cloud for your business?
 At Atlantic.Net, our infrastructure allows you to provision cloud servers in seconds on a highly redundant hardware platform, pay only for what you use, and cancel anytime with no commitments.
-Contact us today.
+Contact us about VPS hosting and a hybrid cloud today.